 Using as a loose theoretical framework the final girl of horror flicks, the project uses photography, visual art, and text to explore how brown girls negotiate their virtual erasure and moreover their sexual agency in denying or ignoring their existence.

 TROPISM: The Good Girl’s Journey is a collection of multimedia collages examines the journey of the “good girl,” especially “good girls” of color.
 Tropism is a biological phenomenon of growing in response to, specifically in the direction of, external stimuli.
 These multimedia collages continue the exploration of Breathing Lessons 101 as it also explores how females of color navigate the role of the “good girl” despite the title rarely being applied to them.

 Often, the event represents the dead as the event of their death.
 This work attempts the reveal them as hopeful, willful, imperfect humans of their time and social and personal circumstance.

 Poems from the manuscript have appeared in ITCH, the jonestown report, Connotations Press, and the Baltimore Review.
-The manuscript was a semi-finalist in the 2013 Crab Orchard Review First Book Award and is still seeking a publisher.
+The manuscript was a semi-finalist in the 2013 Crab Orchard Review First Book Award.

 How the Body Remembers is a series of poems and visual art about Alvin Ailey’s choreography in his seminal work Revelations.
 The project examines how the body performs its traumas.